Are partnerships required to file a Wisconsin partnership return?

 Explanation of Amended Return, to explain any changes made.

 If the income, deductions, credits, or other information provided to any partner on Wisconsin

 Partner's Share of Income, Deductions, Credits, etc., is incorrect, file an amended Schedule 3K-1 for that partner with the amended Form 3.
 Also give a copy of the amended Schedule 3K-1 to that partner.
 Check the "Amended 3K-1" option in box C2 to indicate that it is an amended Schedule 3K-1.

 What types of permits does a partnership need if starting a new business in Wisconsin, and should the partnership be aware of any special taxes?

 Certain partnerships doing business in Wisconsin are required to be registered with the Department of Financial Institutions (DFI).
 For more information, visit the

 DFI website or call (608) 261-7577.

-Sales, use, and withholding taxes are common taxes for businesses which require a permit from the Department of Revenue.
-To obtain more information about these business taxes, you may contact any
+Sales, use, and withholding taxes are common taxes for businesses which require a permit from the department.
+To obtain more information about these business taxes, contact any

 Department of Revenue office, call (608) 266-2776, or email us at